-Canned Beans: I have used a mix of garbanzo (chickpeas), red kidney beans, and white beans or cannellini beans.
+Canned Beans: I use a mix of garbanzo (chickpeas), red kidney beans, and white beans or cannellini beans.

-Herbs & Seasoning: To dress the salad I have used one green chili, lemon juice, virgin olive oil, and a lot of fresh cilantro.
+Herbs & Seasoning: To dress the salad, I use one green chili, lemon juice, virgin olive oil, and fresh cilantro.

 Canned Beans are easy to use, time-saving, and are readily available in all the grocery stores.
-Whereas dry beans or home-cooked beans are inexpensive, easy to store, and free from all starch, preservatives or excess salt.
+In contrast, dried beans cooked at home are inexpensive, easy to store, and free from all starch, preservatives, or excess salt.

-In my opinion, for a healthier choice, it is always best to cook dry beans from scratch at home.
-Home Cooked beans are less mushy or over cooked.
-Hence, best for crunchy salads.
+For a healthier choice, it is always best to cook dry beans from scratch at home.
+Home Cooked beans are less mushy or overcooked.
+Hence, best to make a salad.

-From chickpeas, garbanzo, kidney beans, cannellini, to black beans, green beans, you can use any variety and combination of beans to make this salad.
+From chickpeas, garbanzo, kidney beans, and cannellini to black beans, green beans, you can use any variety and combination of beans to make this salad.

-Canned beans are pre-cooked, so you can eat them straight away from the tin.
-Just rinse off the extra salt and they are good to go!
+Canned beans are pre-cooked so that you can eat them straight away from the tin.
+Then, just rinse off the extra salt, and they are good to go!

-Yes, if you are using canned beans for your salads drain and rinse them with cold water to cut the excess sodium content just to ensure that the beans don’t alter the taste fo your salad.
+Yes, if you are using canned beans for your salads, drain and rinse them with cold water to cut the excess sodium content to ensure that the beans don’t alter the taste of your salad.

 Mixed Beans Salad Recipe